 The course will give detailed insight into clinical and research aspects of allogeneic stem cell transplantation and immunotherapy to treat leukemia and other hematological malignancies.
-In allogeneic stem cell transplantation, an immune system from a healthy donor is transplanted into the patient with the aim to induce an effective immune response against the tumor cells.
-The tumor cells of the patient are foreign for the donor derived immune system and will be attacked.
-Unfortunately, the tumor cells are not the only foreign cells and also healthy tissues of the patient can be targeted, which may lead to severe side effects and a life threatening complication known as Graft-versus-Host Disease.
-An optimal balance between desired anti-tumor immunity and undesired side effects is highly relevant to improve overall survival and quality of life and broaden the use of allogeneic stem cell transplantation and immunotherapy to treat leukemia and other hematological malignancies.
+In allogeneic stem cell transplantation, the patient is transplanted with an immune system from a healthy donor with the aim to induce an effective immune response against the tumor cells.
+The tumor cells of the patient are foreign to the donor derived immune system and will be attacked.
+Unfortunately, the tumor cells are not the only foreign cells.
+Healthy tissues of the patient are often also targeted, which may lead to severe side effects and a life threatening complication known as Graft-versus-Host Disease.
+Inducing an optimal balance between desired anti-tumor immunity and undesired side effects is relevant to improve overall survival and quality of life of patients with leukemia or other hematological malignancies after allogeneic stem cell transplantation.

-Students will be introduced into different aspects by lectures given by experts in the field followed by self-study assignments, which will be discussed in workgroups.
+Students will be introduced into different aspects by lectures given by experts in the field followed by self-study assignments, which will be discussed in workgroups by team-based learning.
 Students will be trained in critical reading of recently published research papers and will practice in oral presentations and participation in discussions.
-Students will attend patient demonstrations, visit the outpatient clinic as well as the diagnostic and research laboratories of the department of Hematology.
-Students will write a newspaper article, present a scientific paper and write small reports on the experiments performed in the diagnostic and research laboratories.
-The course will be finished with a written exam consisting of a number of questions in which insight into working mechanisms of allogeneic stem cell transplantation and immunotherapy is tested.
+Students will attend patient demonstrations, visit the outpatient clinic as well as the diagnostic laboratory of the department of Hematology.
+Students will write a newspaper article, present a scientific paper, present a patient case from the visit outpatient clinic and write a brief report on the experiments performed in the diagnostic laboratory.
+The course will be finished with a written exam consisting of a number of insight questions on working mechanisms of allogeneic stem cell transplantation and immunotherapy.

 Students will be introduced into the following aspects of allogeneic hematopoietic stem cell transplantation and immunotherapy: